The Speedvision World Challenge 5-Point Harness

 Even slow cars roll over now and then.
 Consider what will happen to you, in your

-body is free to lean over into the middle of the car as the car rolls and the roof is
+your body is free to lean over into the middle of the car as the car rolls and the

-crushed.
-If you've got a harness holding you firmly in place in the middle of the seat,
+roof is crushed.
+If you've got a harness holding you firmly in place in the middle

-you're going to stay upright and probably either lose your head or almost certainly
+of the seat, you're going to stay upright and probably either lose your head or

 That is probably the most obvious and easy to understand example of how what you

-to do with where the safety harness is bolted to the car.
-I've seen plenty of cars with
+has to do with where the safety harness is bolted to the car.
+I've seen plenty of

 When you start messing with the safety systems in a car, it is extremely important

-the complexities of what you're dealing with.
-While you think you're making an
+of what you're dealing with.
+While you think you're making an improvement, you may

-improvement, you may well be taking a big step backwards in
+well be taking a big step backwards in safety.

 There's a reason stock belts are designed the way they are.
 To get added safety